donnemartin/dev-setup/README.md

   <br/>
 </p>

-S3-parallel-put uploads multiple files to S3 in parallel.
+[s3-parallel-put](https://github.com/twpayne/s3-parallel-put.git) is a great tool for uploading multiple files to S3 in parallel.

 #### Installation